Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 Streaming options and add-ons

-TV Stream is Spectrum's most affordable TV option at $40/month with no contract.
-It includes 85+ channels and requires a Spectrum Internet subscription.
-It's designed for light TV viewers.
+TV Stream is Spectrum's most affordable TV option.
+It has no contract, carries a smaller channel lineup, and requires a Spectrum Internet subscription.
+It is aimed at light TV viewers.

 You can add specialty channels:

-Sports View ($10/month): 20+ sports channels including NFL RedZone and MLB Strike Zone.
+Sports View: additional sports channels, including NFL RedZone and MLB Strike Zone.

-Entertainment View ($15/month): 70+ additional channels like Cooking Channel and OWN.
+Entertainment View: additional entertainment channels such as Cooking Channel and OWN.

-Premium Channels (starting at $5/month): Max, TMC, Paramount+ with SHOWTIME.
+Premium Channels: Max, TMC, and Paramount+ with SHOWTIME, sold individually.

-- The Xumo Stream Box ($5/month with TV plans) lets you access Netflix and Hulu through your television, consolidating entertainment options.
+- The Xumo Stream Box, offered with TV plans, lets you reach Netflix and Hulu through your television, keeping everything in one place.

 - Spectrum doesn't offer specific senior TV discounts.
 This differs from their Internet Assist program, which provides reduced rates for qualifying low-income seniors.